-Are applicable to all properties connected to the city water system.
-Outdoor water use is permitted between the following hours subject to the odd / even address rule:
+Outdoor water use restrictions apply to all properties connected to the city water system.
+Watering is permitted between the following hours subject to the odd / even address rule:

 6 a.m. - 9 a.m.